 There are also many sink materials to choose from, like enamel-coated cast iron.
 Although fairly durable, if you drop a hard item onto an enamel-coated cast iron sink, you can cause a chip in the finish.
 Vitreous china, fireclay and porcelain materials are sink materials very similar to clay-based ceramics, but can be easily chipped if hit with a heavy object.
 Glass is the primary material used in vessel sinks, which have a near-endless amount of colors and designs.
 Although some glass sinks can be relatively durable, tempered glass can potentially shatter.
 Additionally, glass sinks may spot if not immediately wiped clean.

 Copper, brass and stainless steel are the different types of metals used in bathroom sinks.
 While stainless steel sinks might be the most durable, they are typically used more often in kitchens than in bathrooms.
-There are many forms and styles in stone bathroom sinks, but this material requires sealing to prevent stains.
+There are many forms and styles of stone bathroom sinks, but this material requires sealing to prevent stains.
 While heavier than other types of sinks, concrete sinks are also a consideration, and are becoming more and more popular.
 Solid surface sinks are made from the same materials as solid surface countertops, and come in a one-piece assembly, which is easy to clean and highly functional for hard-working bathrooms.
 Finally, you could choose a very exotic bathroom sink material like wood or bamboo, which need to be oiled or treated with a sealer and requires more delicate treatment than other sink materials.

 The size of your bathroom is extremely important when you choose a sink.
 For a tiny half-bath or powder room, a full vanity might be neither aesthetically pleasing or practical.
-In a smaller bathroom, you might choose a small corner sink or a pedestal style sink which takes of less room, giving the appearance of spaciousness.
+In a smaller bathroom, you might choose a small corner sink or a pedestal style sink which takes up less room, giving the appearance of spaciousness.
 If you are working with a larger bathroom you have more flexibility as far as the size of your sink.
 In the end you will want to choose a bathroom sink that is proportionate to the size of your bathroom.

 Décor and Style